Te Puna — the new online breast screening system has replaced the current 8 systems with a single nationwide system.

 Access to Te Puna for women will be free through an initiative called Zero Data, which provides free access to several health websites.

-Women will not incur mobile charges or require having data on their mobiles when they access the site through their personalised link if with Spark, Skinny, One NZ, 2degrees, Warehouse Mobile, Slingshot or Orcon mobile networks.
+Women will not incur mobile charges or require having data on their mobiles when they access the site through the secure personalised link.